Chrisvossetje/chrisvossetje.github.io/teaching.md

 # teaching

-Next to creating music i also teach music.
-In my teaching i look at what the individual needs.
-We work on the subjects which fit your goals and don't get distracted by the norm.
+next to creating music i also teach music. in my teaching i look at what the individual needs. we work on the subjects which fit your goals and don't get distracted by the norm.

-I can and have taught in the following subjects:
+i can and have taught in the following subjects:

-Bass Guitar, Composition, Electronics (Live and Studio), Music Production, Mixing
+bass Guitar, composition, electronics (Live and Studio), music Production, mixing

-Send me an email if you're interested in lessons !
+send me an email if you're interested in lessons !